brimshot/quickPatterns/README.md

 #### Color from a palette

-Frame colors can chosen from palettes, either sequentially or randomly.
+Frame colors can be updated each frame from palettes, either sequentially or randomly.

 To configure a pattern to cycle through palette colors sequentially, use the *chooseColorFromPalette()* method.
-Pass in any CRGBPalette16 and the constnat *SEQUENTIAL* as the second argument.
+Pass in any CRGBPalette16 and the constant *SEQUENTIAL* as the second argument.
 ```
 quickPatterns.addPattern(new qpBouncingBars(10))
   .chooseColorFromPalette(RainbowColors_p, SEQUENTIAL);
 ```

-Each time the pattern is rendered, the next color from the palette will automatically be loaded into the value returned by *_getColor()*
+Each time the pattern is rendered, the next color from the palette will automatically be loaded for use in the pattern code (see [writing new patterns](#writing-new-patterns) for more details)

 Use the *setPaletteStep()* method to set the number of hues to jump when moving through the palette.